cli/gh-extension-precompile/README.md

     build_script_override: "script/build.sh"
 ```

+The build script will receive the release tag name as the first argument.

+This script **must** produce executables in a `dist` directory with file names ending with: `{os}-{arch}{ext}`, where the extension is `.exe` on Windows and blank on other platforms.
+For example:
+- `dist/gh-my-ext_v1.0.0_darwin-amd64`
+- `dist/gh-my-ext_v1.0.0_windows-386.exe`

+For valid `{os}-{arch}` combinations, see the output of `go tool dist list` with the Go version you intend to use for compiling.

-Potentially useful environment variables exposed to your build script:
+Potentially useful environment variables available in your build script:

-- `GITHUB_REPOSITORY`: name of your repo in `owner/repo` format
+- `GITHUB_REPOSITORY`: name of your extension repository in `owner/repo` format
-- `GITHUB_TOKEN`: auth token being used to run this workflow
+- `GITHUB_TOKEN`: auth token with access to GITHUB_REPOSITORY

-## Signing
+## Checksum file and signing

-This action can produce a checksum file for all generated executables and then sign it with GPG.
+This action can optionally produce a checksum file for all published executables and sign it with GPG.

 To enable this, make sure your repository has the secrets `GPG_SECRET_KEY` and `GPG_PASSPHRASE` set.
+(Tip: you can use `gh secret set` for this.)
 Then, configure this action like so:

 ```yaml
 name: release